 CPNG SHAREHOLDER ALERT: Jakubowitz Law Reminds Coupang Shareholders of a Lead Plaintiff Deadline of October 25, 2022

 NEW YORK, Sept.
-23, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Coupang, Inc. ( NYSE: CPNG).
+30, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Coupang, Inc. (NYSE: CPNG).

 To receive updates on the lawsuit, fill out the form: